 The doctors finally deemed it safe for the children to return, but life in the big apartment overlooking the Park was never quite the same.
 A hushed silence settled over the house as the children observed the constant stream of doctors and nurses coming and going, day after day.
 Though she was better, the fever had left Nora Sullivan weakened and a shadow of her former self.
 Nora valiantly rose from bed each day, intent on spending time with her son and daughter-playing a game, reading a book, dressing up a doll-only to weaken a return to bed a few hours later.

 Then came the day when the children couldn't rouse Nora from bed.
 Connor's daughter's screams and pleading echoed through the house, causing several members of the staff to come running to Nora's bedside.
 One of the butlers was dispatched immediately to Connor's office, another to the doctor's.

 Connor arrived home to find his children in the sitting room.
 His five-year old daughter was inconsolable, though her brother tried valiantly to comfort her by placing an arm around the girl's shoulders.
 Connor rushed to his wife's bedside to find her slipping in and out of consciousness as she took shallow, ragged breaths.
 The doctor, standing silently in the corner, was not prepared for Connor's rage.

 "You said she was better!" he shouted, grabbing the doctor by the throat and lifting him to the wall.
 "Cured!
 I'll kill you!
 I'll kill you, you murderer!"

-The helpless doctor sputtered out an incoherent answer, his feet flailing wildly as they searched for the floor.
+The helpless doctor sputtered out an incoherent answer, his feet flailing wildly as they searched for solid ground.
 Overcome with emotion, Connor finally released the man, and fell to the floor in tears.
-Finally lifting himself off the floor, he crawled to his wife's bed and laid down beside her, holding her frail body as his tears fell into her hair.
+Finally lifting himself up, he crawled to his wife's bed and laid down beside her, holding her frail body as his tears fell into her hair.

 Two days later, Nora Sullivan was dead.